samanthaming/Flexbox30/README.md

 **Step 4-2: Back to calculating "shrink ratio"**

-Fantasic, now that we know the "total shrink scaled width", we can return with calculating the "shrink ratio".
+Fantastic, now that we know the "total shrink scaled width", we can return with calculating the "shrink ratio".
 Remember the formula:

 ```code
 shrink ratio = (width x flex shrink) / total shrink scaled width